zarr-developers/zarr-developers.github.io/components/index.md

 Zarr consists of several components, both abstract and concrete.
 These span both the physical storage layer and the conceptual structural layer.
-Zarr-related projects all follow the Zarr specification (and hence data model), but otherwise may choose to implement other layers however they wish.
+Zarr-related projects all use the Zarr Protocol (and hence data model), described by the [Zarr Specification](), but otherwise may choose to implement other layers however they wish.

 ## Abstract components

 These abstract components together describe what type of data can be stored in zarr, and how to store it, without assuming you are working in a particular programming language, or with a particular storage system.

+**Protocol**: All zarr-related projects use the Zarr Protocol, described in the [Zarr Specification](https://zarr-specs.readthedocs.io/), which allows transfer of chunked array data and metadata between devices (or between memory regions of the same device).
-**Specification**: All zarr-related projects obey the [Zarr Specification](https://zarr-specs.readthedocs.io/), which formally describes how to serialize and de-serialize array data as byte streams as well as store metadata via an [Abstract Key-Value Store Interface](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#abstract-store-interface).
+The protocol works by serializing and de-serializing array data as byte streams and storing both this data and accompanying metadata via an [Abstract Key-Value Store Interface](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#abstract-store-interface).
 A system of [Codecs](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#chunk-encoding) is used to describe the encoding and serialization steps.

 **Data Model**: The specification's description of the [Stored Representation](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#stored-representation) implies a particular data model, based on the [HDF Abstract Data Model](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_d_m__u_g.html).